The History of Burger King and the First 10 Locations

 Who created the Whopper Jr?

-So, back in 1963, Luis Arenas-Pérez, also known as Luis Arenas, accidentally stumbled upon something fantastic.
+So, in 1963, Luis Arenas-Pérez, also known as Luis Arenas, accidentally stumbled upon something fantastic.
 He was the big shot at Burger King in Puerto Rico, and he did something that landed him a spot in the Burger King Hall of Fame – the only Latino to do so.

 Luis wasn’t about to let that stop them, though.
 Instead of delaying the grand opening, he decided to get crafty.
-He used the smaller hamburger buns they had on hand, slapped the usual Whopper fixings on there, and voilà!; the Whopper Jr. was born.
+He used the smaller hamburger buns they had on hand, slapped the usual Whopper fixings on there, and voilà!, the Whopper Jr. was born.

 And you know what?
 People loved it!
 It was such a hit that Burger King decided to roll it out worldwide.
-So, next time you chow down on a Whopper Jr., remember it all started with a little mix-up and a whole lot of ingenuity from Luis Arenas.
+So, next time you chow down on a Whopper Jr., remember it all started with a little mix-up and a lot of ingenuity from Luis Arenas.

 Quirky Burger King Trademark Issues